fablabbcn/knowledge/docs/index.md

 To help get you started, we have prepared these sections:

 - [Education](educational programs): here we have compiled all the resources about our educational programs, such as the [Masters in Design for Emergent Futures](educational programs/MDEF) (MDEF), [Fabacademy](educational programs/fabacademy), [Fabriacademy](educational programs/fabriacademy) and more!
-- [Machines and materials](machines and materials): from 3D printing to advanced robotics.
-Here we compile information about machines, materials, processes and some local and global suppliers.
+- [Guides](guides): some ready to use trainings, documented for anyone to use and benefit from.
 - [Research areas](research areas): all our research activity compiled in a single spot, with links to specific project documentations and resources.
-- [Tools](tools): some useful tools we use in our workflows, documented for anyone to use and benefit from.
+- [Resources](resources): from 3D printing to citizen participation.
+Here we compile information about toolkits, workflows, machines, materials, processes and suppliers.
 - [WIP](WIP): _work in progress content_ - not categorised yet, but still useful

 !!! tip "Open to contributions"